 Some people can’t do this because they can’t access the option, but for those who can, just check that you have actually enabled cellular data.
 To do this, follow the instructions below.

 - Tap on Cellular and make sure that you have toggled Cellular data to On

 Near the bottom of the same screen, you can check to make sure that the apps you need cellar data for are toggled to On.

 Reset your Network Settings :

-If the above does not apply to you or you have done it and data still isn’t working, you must reset your network settings.
-Be aware that you will need to re-enter your Wi-Fi and cellar settings again afterwards
+If the above does not apply to you or you have done it, and data still isn’t working, you must reset your network settings.
+Be aware that you will need to re-enter your Wi-Fi and cellar settings again afterward.

 - Open Settings > General > Reset